Substitutions on compact alphabets: Existence of natural length functions and unique ergodicity

+In this section we will find conditions that assure the existence of a natural length function.
+One can associate to this a \emph{geometric inflation} rule $\sub$ and build the corresponding tiling dynamical system.

-In this section, we assume that the substitution $\sub$ admits a natural length function $\ell > 0$, and that every letter of \(\A\) appears in some element of the subshift (see Proposition~\ref{prop: language realised}).
-We then build the corresponding geometric hull $\Omega$ (also known as the tiling space) and equip it with the continuous translation action by $\R$.
-The goal is to relate translation-invariant measures on $(\Omega,\R)$ to sequences of measures on the alphabet $\A$ which are compatible with the dual operator $T^{\prime}$.
-These can then be related to shift-invariant measures on $X_{\sub}$ by viewing $(\Omega,\R)$ as a suspension flow.
+To motivate this, assume that $\sub$ admits a natural length function $\ell > 0$.
+We then build the corresponding \emph{geometric hull} $\Omega$ (also known as the tiling space) and equip it with the continuous translation action by $\R$.
+The resulting geometric self-similarity is a useful structure.
+For instance, one may then apply the general machinery of fusion tilings of Frank and Sadun \cite{PFS:fusion-ILC} to relate translation-invariant measures on $(\Omega,\R)$ to sequences of measures on the alphabet $\A$ that are compatible with the dual operator $T'$.
+These can then be related (see Theorem \ref{thm:inv measures - tiling}) to shift-invariant measures on $X_\sub$ by viewing $(\Omega,\R)$ as a suspension flow.
+In this way, we may find conditions for unique ergodicity in terms of the substitution operator.
+This will then be applied in Section \ref{SEC:applications} to also find sufficient conditions in terms of the substitution.